TEFL A-Z

 In English language teaching, a genre is a text type (spoken or written) which has a distinctive form and content and which is socio-culturally recognisable.

-Top Down vs Bottom Up Processing
+Top Down Vs Bottom Up Processing in TEFL

-Teaching techniques: Concept questions
+Teaching Techniques: Concept Questions

 Phonemic Chart for TEFL